salesforce/apollo/README.md

 Apollo isn't designed for coins, rather as essentially a distributed multitenant database.
 Of course, while the systems and mechanisms of Apollo can be used for such, the design goals are much different.
 Thus, no coins for you.

 ## WIP
-Note that Apollo Delphinius is very much a _work in progress_.
+Note that Apollo Delphinius is very much a  _work_   _in_   _progress_ .
 There is not yet an official release.
-Thus, it is by no means a full featured, hardened distributed ledger platform.
+Thus, it is by no means a full featured, hardened distributed systems platform.

 ## Requirements
 Apollo is a pure Java application  The build system uses Maven, and requires Maven 3.8.1+.
 The Maven enforcer plugin enforces dependency convergance and Apollo is built using Java 17.